On splitting of the normalizers of maximal tori in $E_7(q)$ and $E_8(q)$: Results for all types

-In this section, we combine results of Theorems~\ref{th:E6}-\ref{th:E8} in one table.
+In this section we collect the results of Theorems~\ref{th:E6}-\ref{th:E8} in one table.
 Information for types $E_7$ and $E_8$ is taken from Tables~\ref{t:main:E7} and \ref{t:main:E8}, respectively.
-We use the symbol '+' if the corresponding torus does not have a complement in its algebraic normalizer, otherwise we put the symbol '--' into the cell.
+We use the symbol '+' if the corresponding torus has a complement in its algebraic normalizer, otherwise we put the symbol '--' into the cell.
 To obtain results for $^2E_6(q)$ one can start with the maximal torus $\overline{T}_{\sigma}\simeq\mathbb{Z}_{q+1}^6$ and then use the proofs from~\cite{GS} replacing $q$ by $-q$ everywhere.
 So we take information for type $E_6^\varepsilon$ from \cite[Table~1]{GS}.
-The sign '$\pm$' for case 14 means that the algebraic normalizers splits over the torus if and only if $q\equiv\varepsilon1\pmod4$.
+The sign '$\pm$' for the case 14 means that the algebraic normalizers splits over the torus if and only if $q\equiv\varepsilon1\pmod4$.